woojunshim/TRIAGE/README.md

 ### 4. Q & A

-#### I have a trouble with the input text file.
+#### My input file causea an error.
 Does it accept CSV file as the input?

 Answer: Please make sure that the text file is tab-delimited with headers in the first line and the gene symbol in the first column (See Python implementation).
 Current Python script only accepts a tab-delimited text file as the input.